ALAMEDA – Raiders head coach Jack Del Rio put out a statement Tuesday explaining why he fired defensive coordinator Ken Norton Jr.

 The Raiders must look inward to start a prolonged winning streak they’ve shown little evidence they can create.

 While Del Rio has taken more heat the past month than at any other time in his Raiders tenure, expect him to be around a longer term.
 He was given a contract extension in February, and has significant capitol built after changing the culture in Oakland and re-teaching this team how to win.
-One bad year, even if this season continues heading downhill, shouldn’t erase that.
+Nothing, however, is guaranteed should this season go further south.

 Del Rio hopes firing Norton will be a shock to the defense’s system.